wookey-project/ewok-kernel/doc/index.rst

 EwoK is tuned for high performance embedded systems.
-The whole microkernel architecture and the provided API are specifically designed for that purpose.
+The whole microkernel architecture and the provided API are specifically designed for this purpose.
-Note that EwoK is not a full-IPC driven microkernel, like the L4 family.
+Note that for these specific performance constraints, EwoK is not a full-IPC driven microkernel, like the L4 family.

 The EwoK API is described here: